Creating and disseminating educational resources for SSPCloud users

 Since the first option can become cumbersome - especially when learners need to copy and paste large blocks of code - it is generally recommended to use the second option in most cases.
 Providing direct access to a Quarto Markdown file helps minimize the risk of hard-to-reproduce errors that often arise when learners switch between an HTML tutorial and their R session.

-This tutorial assumes that educational resources and training material will be made available in two forms:
+This tutorial assumes educational resources will be available in two formats :

 3.1 Step 1: create a Github repository from a template